There are a variety of programs available to help get you started.

 The takeCHARGE initiative, which is jointly administered by Newfoundland Power and Newfoundland and Labrador Hydro, offers rebates to households to help offset the cost of new, energy-efficient products, such as insulation and programmable thermostats.
 To learn more, visit the takeCHARGE website.

-This program is offered by the Newfoundland and Labrador Housing Corporation and supports energy-efficient retrofits for households with income up to $32,500.
-It provides grants of $3,000 for residents on the island of Newfoundland, and $4,000 for Labrador residents.
-To read more about the program, visit the Newfoundland and Labrador Housing Corporation's website.
+This program is administered by the Newfoundland and Labrador Housing Corporation and is designed to assist low-income households heating their home with electricity.
+It provides grants of up to $5,000 for home energy efficiency upgrades, including insulation and air sealing.
+To learn more about the program, contact the Newfoundland and Labrador Housing Corporation at (709) 724-3000.

 Homebuyers who invest in an energy-efficient house are eligible to receive a 10% refund on their CMHC mortgage loan insurance premium.
 To be eligible for the refund, houses must achieve an EnerGuide rating of 82 or be built to another energy-efficient standard, such as R-2000.
 For more information on this program, visit the CMHC website.